Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training

 \section{Conclusion and Future Work}

-In this work, we introduce the Process Consistency Filter (PROF), a novel data curation technique that filters generated responses by the data PRM-ORM consistency, and maintains the balance of correct and incorrect ratios.
-We demonstrate its effectiveness and robustness in not only consistently improving the accuracy of obtaining correct final answers, but also shaping the policy model to generate more detailed and fine-grained segmented intermediate reasoning steps.
-Particularly, PROF is a general subsampling and filtration framework without reliance on specific PRMs or the RL algorithms.
-Thus, the use of Qwen2.5-Math-PRM-7B as the PRM in our experiments is not a limitation.
-Exploring the integration of PROF with more accurate or diverse PRMs remains an interesting direction for future work.
-Additionally, how to extend our method to other reasoning tasks, such as coding \citep{jimenez2023swe} and web navigation \citep{zhou2023webarena} also deserves to be explored.
+This work introduces Process Consistency Filter (PROF), a data curation technique that filters generated responses based on PRM--ORM consistency while maintaining a balanced correct/incorrect ratio.
+We demonstrate that PROF consistently improves final-answer accuracy and shapes the policy to generate more detailed and fine-grained intermediate reasoning steps.
+PROF is also a general filtration framework rather than one tied to a specific PRM or RL objective.
+Thus, using pre-trained PRMs in our experiments is not a limitation; instead, it highlights the robustness of our algorithm to different PRMs and suggests that training a task-specific PRM for each base model is unnecessary.
+Exploring stronger or more diverse PRMs, and extending PROF to other reasoning tasks such as coding \citep{jimenez2023swe} and web navigation \citep{zhou2023webarena}, remains important future work.